owl-project/NVISII/README.md

 -->
 ## Citation

-If you use this tool in a research project, please cite as follows:
+If you use this tool in your research project, please cite as follows:

     @misc{Morrical20visii,
     author = {Nathan Morrical and Jonathan Tremblay and Stan Birchfield and Ingo Wald},